Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 Introduction
 ------------

-We provide accompanying Juptyer IPython workbooks for mostchapters in this book.
+We provide accompanying Juptyer IPython workbooks for most chapters in this book.
 These workbooks explain techniques and approaches selected from each chapter and provide thorough implementation details so that students and interested practitioners can quickly start using the